-Geometry is seen as sacred in Islamic culture because of its function as the foundation of the natural world and cosmos.
-Islamic patterns are based on these sacred geometric forms and central to the Islamic arts.
+Geometry is considered sacred in Islamic culture because of its function as the foundation of the natural world and cosmos.
+Islamic patterns are based on these sacred geometric forms and are central to the Islamic arts.

 They adorn many elements of Islamic design, including the surfaces of architecture, household items, ornaments, clothing, and more.
 These geometric patterns are incredibly intricate and carry a lot of symbolic meaning.

 Graphic designers can be inspired by this style by paying careful attention to the symbolism and meaning that can be imbued into a geometric pattern.